tanchongmin/strictjson/README.md

 # strictjson
 A Strict JSON Framework for LLM Outputs
-By John Tan Chong Min
+- By John Tan Chong Min
-3 Jul 2023
+- 3 Jul 2023

+# Introduction
 - Ever wanted LLMs to generate exactly what you want and nothing more?
 - Want LLMs to do classification easily by choosing from a list of categories?
 - Don't like the extra baggage of OpenAI Functions and LangChain?
 - Then Strict JSON Framework is for you.

 # Features: